 Figure 1.3 Distribution of the Inuit population by residence inside or outside Inuit Nunangat, Canada, 2016

 In general, the Aboriginal population in Canada is younger than the non-Aboriginal population.

 Aboriginal children aged 14 and under represented 26.8% of the total Aboriginal population, while non-Aboriginal children aged 14 and under accounted for 16.4% of the non-Aboriginal population.

 The average age of the Aboriginal population in Canada was 32.1 years, compared with 40.9 years for the non-Aboriginal population.

 The average age was 30.6 years for First Nations people; it was 34.7 years for Métis; and it was 27.7 years for Inuit.

 Figure 1.4 Age distribution by Aboriginal identity, Canada, 2016

 Figure 1.5 Top 15 Census Metropolitan Areas and Census Agglomerations by Aboriginal identity, Canada, 2016

 Figure 1.6 First Nations people, Métis and Inuit for selected Aboriginal language indicators, Canada, 2016

-Figure 1.7 Top 10 most commonly spoken Aboriginal languages for the total Aboriginal population, Canada, 2016
+Figure 1.7 Top 10 most common Aboriginal mother tongues for the total Aboriginal Population, Canada, 2016